Frequently Asked Questions

 If I am interested in applying to Smith, what can I do while I am there?

-Students are encouraged to set up an interview with our Office of Admissions.
+Students are encouraged to set up an interview with our Office of Admission.
 Students who are interested in applying to Smith are encouraged to chat with their teaching assistants about their Smith experiences.
 At the student's request, faculty can complete an evaluation for each student.

 What to Bring